testl0/current-time-bringer/README.md

 **Note:** This data pack will no longer be available after Nov 20, 2286 at 17:46:40.

-Current Time Bringer is a data pack for Minecraft that enables you to fetch the current real-time.
+Current Time Bringer is a data pack for Minecraft that enables you to fetch the current real-world date and time.

 ## How to Use

-To fetch the current time, run the command `function current_time_bringer:bring`.
+To fetch the current date and time, run the command `function current_time_bringer:bring`.

 Within approximately one second, the current year, month, day, hour, minute, and second will be saved to storage `current_time_bringer:current_time`: